 Traditional medicine is well recognized in Africa and many rural communities rely on the use of ecofriendly and easily available plants in the treatment of a wide variety of ailments.
 Ximenia americana (Olacaceae) which is also known as "wild olive" in English, is a shrub like plant found in abundance in the West African region.
 It flowers usually in the second part of the dry season, producing cream - white to greenish yellow flowers.
 The fruits are green but turn golden-yellow or red.
 The fruit when eaten is very refreshing and has almond acid taste.
 In Northern Nigeria, the plant is found in the Savannah areas.
 It is extensively used among the Hausa/Fulani as herbal remedies in treatment of malaria, leproutic ulcers and skin infections of mixed origin (Ogunleye and Ibitoye, 2003).
-The leaves have been reported to have antibacterial activity (Ogunleye and Ibitoye, 2003) while leaves have been reported to be used in the treatment of fever, tuberculosis, stiffness, Onchocerciasis tooth decay and wounds (Abonnier, 2004).
-Abonnier, (2004) have reported the roots to be used in treatment of leprosy, syphilis, dysentery, and wounds.
+The leaves have been reported to have antibacterial activity (Ogunleye and Ibitoye, 2003) while leaves have been reported to be used in the treatment of leprosy, syphilis, dysentery, and wounds.
 The stem bark has been reported to have antitrypanosmal activity (Maikai et. al., 2008).
-The stem bark and the leaves also are used in treating headaches and mumps.
-The present study is aimed at investigating the antimicrobial activity of the stem bark extracts of Ximenia americana.
+The stem bark and the leaves also are used in treatment of Ximenia americana.